-- 6-stop ND filter (ND 1.8): If your goal is to keep some detail of the moving elements, then this is the lens filter for daytime long exposure to go.
-Ideal when shooting waterfalls or seascapes.
+- 6-stop ND filter (ND 1.8): If your goal is to maintain some detail of the moving elements, then this is the lens filter for daytime long exposure to go for.
+Ideal when shooting seascapes or waterfalls.

 - 15-stop ND filter (ND 4.5): Generally used to capture daytime ultra-long exposure photographs, with exposure times over 5 minutes in daylight.

-Some filter holders allow us to use 2 and 3 filters at the same time, so you can achieve a similar result using a 10 + 6-stop ND filters instead of a 15-stop ND filter.
+Some filter holders allow you to use 2 or 3 filters at the same time, so you can achieve a similar result using a 10 + 6-stop ND filters instead of a 15-stop ND filter.
 (Just make sure there are no light leaks between the filter gaps).

 Daytime long exposure photography tips

 We have gone through the main basics of shooting long exposure photography in daylight, but we are not done yet.
 Daytime long exposure photography requires a lot of trial and error, and it can be frustrating when you first try it.